 Galpin is undeterred.
 “I’m not going to say it’s a miracle and that after 30 breaths all your problems will go away,” he says.
 “But I definitely think it’s worth trying.”

 For his part, Mackenzie has teamed up with Hamilton to teach surfers, MMA fighters, CrossFitters, and regular athletes how to use Hof’s method.
 (Hof is an adviser, and Mackenzie and Hamilton still recommend that clients take his video courses.)
 “The breathing helps with my recovery,” says Mackenzie, “but I also feel better, sleep better, and am overall just happier since trying it.

-You can pay $200 for Hof’s tips.
-Or you can crib from our beginner’s guide.
 Follow these eight steps each morning before food, coffee, or training.
-And, to err on the side of caution, do them with a friend nearby.
+To err on the side of caution, do them with a friend nearby.

 1. Lie on the ground or sit with your back straight.